EVLBOX/docs/src/content/docs/game-servers/factorio/admin.md

 ![console_tab.png](/docs/factorio/console_tab.png)
 3. Scroll down the the command line and type '/promote USERNAME' and press Enter.
 ![admin_access.png](/docs/factorio/admin_access.png)
-4. On Success you will see an entry in the console log for the user entered.
+4. On success, you will see an entry in the console log for the user entered.
 ![admin_access_granted.png](/docs/factorio/admin_access_granted.png)

 ## Admin Controls
-1. In Game, if you have been granted admin access you can acess the menu by typing /Admin in the command line
+1. If you have been granted admin access, you can access the menu by typing /Admin into the command line once in-game
 ![admin_in_game.png](/docs/factorio/admin_in_game.png)
-2. In this menu you can manage player permissions.
+2. In this menu, you can manage player permissions.